 The fruit of a New Evangelical stance is a never-ending progression of change.
 Each generation goes farther from the truth.
 The emerging church is simply the twenty-first century face of New Evangelicalism.
 It is the product of a natural and inescapable path of progression.
 See “Emerging Church: The 21st Century Face of New Evangelicalism.”

 As already noted, any man can have a son or student who goes in a different direction philosophically, but that is not the case here.

 COASTLINE BAPTIST CHURCH, OCEANSIDE, CALIFORNIA

-Coastline Baptist Church, Oceanside, pastored by Paul Chappell’s brother, Steve, is a full-blown rock & roll church.
+Coastline is pastored by Paul Chappell’s brother, Steve.
+It is closely associated with Lancaster.
 Paul’s son, Matt, spent a few years there as youth pastor before he started Rockhill.

 LOS ANGELES BAPTIST CHURCH, LOS ANGELES, CALIFORNIA

 The church’s web site under “Our History” says it was founded at the direction of Paul Chappell.
 Los Angeles Baptist has followed Lancaster’s example of despising “warnings” and thus being ignorant of many important issues facing God’s people today.
 It has also followed Lancaster’s example of using “adapted” contemporary worship music.